Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Properties of plane trees

 In particular,

-where $\cT_{\mvs^{\sss(m)}}^{\cL}$ denotes the metric measure space obtained when the underlying tree is endowed with the uniform probability measure on the set of leaves $\cL(\cT_{\mvs^{\sss(m)}})$.
-(Recall that the measure on the space $\cT_{\mvs^{\sss(m)}}$ is the uniform probability measure on {\bf all} vertices.) \item Recall the definition of an admissible pair of leaves (Definition \ref{def:admissible}) and of the function $f_{\cT_{\mvs^{\sss(m)}}}$ (Equation \eqref{eqn:ftu-atu-def}).
-Let $U_m$ be uniformly distributed over $\cL(\cT_{\mvs^{\sss(m)}})$.
+where $\cT_{\mvs}^{\cL}$ denotes the metric measure space obtained when the underlying tree is endowed with the uniform probability measure on the set of leaves $\cL(\cT_{\mvs})$.
+(Recall that the measure on the space $\cT_{\mvs}$ is the uniform probability measure on {\bf all} vertices.)

+\item Recall the definition of an admissible pair of leaves (Definition \ref{def:admissible}) and of the function $f_{\cT_{\mvs}}$ (Equation \eqref{eqn:ftu-atu-def}).
+Let $U_m$ be uniformly distributed over $\cL(\cT_{\mvs})$.
 Then for every $k\ge 1$,

 \item For every $k\ge 1$,